Scholarships & Funding

-The College of Social and Behavioral Sciences (CSBS) offers both need and merit based scholarships for students planning to choose a major within the college.
+The College of Social & Behavioral Sciences offers both need and merit based scholarships for students planning to choose a major within the college.
 These scholarships can be awarded in conjunction with general university scholarships.

 Students should demonstrate some interest in a major in CSBS, but do not need to decide on a major to be awarded a scholarship.